 Breaking the internet

 By break the internet, they mean it will choke innovation.
-They argue the last 25 years of progress made since the internet opened for business would grind to a halt.
+They argue the last 25 years of progress made since the internet opened for business would halt.

-As you’d expect most positions on the net neutrality debate come down to self-interest.
-Yet ideology also plays a role.
+As you’d expect positions on the net neutrality debate come down to self-interest.
+Yet ideology plays a role.

 In America, it became political.
 Lawmakers took sides and government agencies weighed into the debate.
 In 2015 America’s Federal Communications Commission adopted the Open Internet Order.
 This enshrined the idea of net neutrality in US law.